cdo7456/BusinessIntelligenceProjects/README.md

-# BusinessIntelligenceProjects
+# Business Data Intelligence Personal Projects
-This is a collection of datasets I analysed.
+This is a collection of personal datasets I analyzed from Kaggle.